ADA Compliance for Websites in Plain English

 Legal bullet points

-- Parallel state court lawsuits alleging violation of state anti-discrimination laws (Unruh Act in California and New York Human Rights Law in New York) have become extremely popular because they’re essentially the same as the ADA but provide for more damages to plaintiffs.
+- Parallel state court lawsuits alleging violation of state anti-discrimination laws (Unruh Civil Rights Act in California and New York Human Rights Laws in New York and New York City) have become extremely popular because they’re similar to the ADA (in that they prohibit discrimination based on disability) but provide for more damages to plaintiffs.

-- Fair Housing Act and other anti-discrimination laws are also being used to sue website owners and target specific industries (e.g., FHA for real estate)
+- Other anti-discrimination laws are also being used to sue website owners and target specific industries (e.g., FHA claims rose at one point)

-- Having fewer than 15 employees doesn’t exempt you from ADA compliance as a place of public accommodation (Title I is what you’re thinking of)
+- Having fewer than 15 employees doesn’t exempt you from ADA compliance as a place of public accommodation (Title I is what you’re thinking of, it’s for employers)

 The ADA is the legal side — are you in compliance with the law?